oracle/cloudtestdrive/AppDev/cloud-native/Kubernetes/cloud-native-labs/Health-readiness-liveness/Health-liveness-readiness.md

 As you can see this section has been commented out.

-- On each line remove the # (only the first one, and only the # character, be sure not to remove any whitespace.)
+- On each line remove the # (only the first one, and only the # character, be sure not to remove any whitespace).
 - Save the file

 The resulting section should look like this: